CB-PORTAL/manifest-engine-v1.3/README.md

 ## **🎯 What is Manifest Engine?**

-**One sentence:** Manifest Engine is an AI-powered creation and automation platform that transforms any idea into reality - from viral videos to complete businesses - in minutes instead of months.
+**One sentence:** Manifest Engine is an AI-powered creation and automation platform that transforms any idea into reality - from viral videos to games to complete businesses - in minutes instead of months.

 **The Problem:**
 - Creating content takes 10+ hours